anisha00207/Student_details_Management/README.md

 ## yet to come
 - Admin can insert, update, delete staff data too.
 - Attendence management
-- A homepage with detailed instructions about th website
+- A homepage with detailed instructions about the website

 ## Future Enhancements